Jesse Boulerice: Personal life

 After retiring from professional hockey in 2011, Boulerice became a financial advisor with Merrill-Lynch's office in Raleigh, NC.
+He is also a part-time coach for the Junior Hurricanes of North Carolina.
 He lives in Raleigh with his wife Cailin and three children.
 He coaches youth hockey and serves on the board of the Raleigh Youth Hockey Association.